lpasquale/kEEPER/RunningExample/README.txt

 ————————————————————————————————————————————————————————————

-The generated specification is in file spec-h1.txt
+The generated specification is in spec/spec-h1.txt